 How do I check my coding notice?

 If you are an employee, your employer deducts tax from your wages or salary under the Pay As You Earn (PAYE) system.
-In this section we look at what PAYE is and how it is applied to you.
+In this section we look at what PAYE is and how it is applied to you through a notice of coding issued to both you and your employer.

 Since pension providers also use the PAYE system to deduct tax from your pension income, this page is also relevant to you if you are receiving pension income.
 This applies to you whether you are receiving an occupational pension, a private pension or a retirement annuity.
 It also applies if you are receiving a pension and continuing to work as an employee.
 There is information on what happens when you start to receive a pension and other pensioner-specific issues in the pensioners section.

-See the section How is my tax collected? for more information on the PAYE system.
+See the page How is my tax collected? for more information on the PAYE system.

 There are three parties involved in the PAYE process – HMRC, your employer (or pension provider) and you.